Project Nike: Deployment

-By 1958, the Army deployed nearly 200 Nike Ajax batteries at 40 "Defense Areas" within the United States (including Alaska and Hawaii) in which Project Nike missiles were deployed.
-Within each Defense Area, a "Ring of Steel" was developed with a series of Nike Integrated Firing and Launch Sites constructed by the Corps of Engineers.
+By 1958, the Army had deployed nearly 200 Nike Ajax batteries at 40 "Defense Areas" within the United States (including Alaska and Hawaii) in which Project Nike missiles were deployed.
+Within each Defense Area, a "Ring of Steel" was developed with a series of Nike Integrated Firing and Launch Sites constructed by the U.S. Army Corps of Engineers.

 The deployment was designed to initially supplement and then replace gun batteries deployed around the nation's major urban areas and vital military installations.
-The defense areas consisted of major cities and selected United States Air Force Strategic Air Command bases which were deemed vital to national defense.
+The defense areas consisted of major cities and selected SAC bases which were deemed vital to national defense.
 The original basing strategy projected a central missile assembly point from which missiles would be taken out to prepared above-ground launch racks ringing the defended area.
-However, the Army discarded this semimobile concept because the system needed to be ready for instantaneous action to fend off a "surprise attack."
+However, the Army discarded this semi-mobile concept because the system needed to be ready for instantaneous action to fend off a "surprise attack."
 Instead, a fixed-site scheme was devised.

 Due to geographical factors, the placement of Nike batteries differed at each location.
 Initially, the planners chose fixed sites well away from the defended area and the Corps of Engineers Real Estate Offices began seeking tracts of land in rural areas.
 However, Army planners determined that close-in perimeter sites would provide enhanced firepower.
 Staggering sites between outskirt and close-in locations to urban areas gave defenders a greater defense-in-depth capability.

 Each Nike missile battery was divided into two basic parcels: the Battery Control Area and the Launch Area.
 The Battery Control Area contained the radar and computer equipment.
 Housing and administration buildings, including the mess hall, barracks, and recreation facilities, were sometimes located in a third parcel of land.
 More likely, however, the housing and administration buildings were located at either the Battery Control Area or the Launch Area, depending upon site configuration, obstructions, and the availability of land.
+The Launch Area provided for the maintenance, storage, testing, and firing of the Nike missiles.
+The selection of this area was primarily influenced by the relatively large amount of land required, its suitability to extensive underground construction, and the need to maintain a clear line-of-sight between the missiles in the Launch Area and the missile-tracking-radar in the Battery Control Area.

 Aerial view of former Nike missile site near Los Angeles, showing radar site in upper left and launch site in foreground.
 By Everett Weinreb for HAER (April 1988).